edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     :::caution

-    Initialization on **Azure** might be slow and might take up to 60 minutes to initialize all K8s nodes.
-We are already working with Microsoft to resolve the issue.
-The stability of already initialized clusters is not affected.
+    Initialization on **Azure** might be slow and might take up to 60 minutes to initialize all Kubernetes nodes.
+We're already working with Microsoft to resolve the issue.
+The stability of already initialized clusters isn't affected.

     :::